Tomato Lentils with Potato Hash

 4. Add the cooked toor dal to the tomato mixture.
 Stir well and add red chili powder and amchur powder.
 Simmer for 10 minutes, adding water if needed to reach your desired consistency.

-5. For the potato hash, heat 1 tablespoon of oil in another pan over medium heat.
+5. For the potato hash, heat 1 tbsp of oil in another pan over medium heat.
 Add the cumin seeds and hing, let them splutter, then add the diced potatoes.
 Season with turmeric, chili powder, and salt.
 Cook until the potatoes are crispy and golden brown, about 15–20 minutes, stirring occasionally.

 6. Serve the tomato lentils hot, topped with crispy potato hash and garnished with fresh cilantro.
 Serve with rice or enjoy as a soup.